leobmaffei/FoxDesignSystem/README.md

 ### Usage
 - Use the tokens by acessing the struct <code>'DesignSystem.yourFamilyToken'</code> any place in your project.
 Any time witch you json file will be changed, you DesignSystemTokens will be automaticaly updated.
 ### SwiftUI
-- If you're having custom Run Script Phases in Build Phases and you don't want (or can't) remove them, then try to check checkbox "Run script only when installing".
+- Embed all the content of your script in an if statement that check if we're using the preview or not.
+If we're in preview, then don't run the content of your script, otherwise, let's run it.
+And you don't have to sacrifice your script for release versions only.